Residency Procedures and Guidelines

 - Dated Veteran’s card with address.

 - Change of Residency Status: While attending Delta College, students may petition the Registrar to change their residency classification.
-Petition forms are available online or in the Registrar’s or Admission’s Offices and must be submitted, with proof of in-district residence (see No. 3 above), at least one week prior to the student’s registration date.
+Petition forms are available online or in the Registrar’s Office and must be submitted, with proof of in-district residence (see No. 3 above), at least one week prior to the student’s registration date.
 Students must meet the criteria stated in No. 2.
 Any adjustments made in tuition due to a change in residency status shall not be retroactive nor changed within a semester.

 Note: Guest students from other colleges and international students on a visa should not expect to have their residency status changed while attending Delta College, as the definition of legal resident has not been met.
 If you have questions regarding residency, please contact the Registrar's Office at (989) 686-9305; from Midland/Auburn, 495-4000, ext.
 9305.